wjma90/google-drive-upload/README.md

 ### Multiple Inputs

-For using multiple inputs at a single time, you can use the `-f/--file/--folder` flag as explained above.
+For using multiple inputs at a single time, you can use the `-f/--file/--folder` or `-cl/--clone` flag as explained above.

 Now, to achieve multiple inputs without flag, it gets a little tricky.
 Some of them are explained below along with other usecases.